The Astrologer who Fell into a Well

 "The Astrologer who Fell into a Well" is a fable based on a Greek anecdote concerning the pre-Socratic philosopher Thales of Miletus.
 It was one of several ancient jokes that were absorbed into Aesop's Fables and is now numbered 40 in the Perry Index.
 During the scientific attack on astrology in the 16th–17th centuries, the story again became very popular.

 The fable and its interpretation

-The story of Thales falling into a well while gazing at the stars was originally recorded in Plato's Theaetetus.
+The story of Thales falling into a well while gazing at the stars was originally recorded in Plato's Theaetetus (4th century BCE).
 Other ancient tellings sometimes vary the person or the rescuer but regularly retain the rescuer's scoffing remark that it would be better to keep one's mind on the earth.
 The Roman poet Ennius summed up the lesson to be learned from the story in the line Quod est ante pedes nemo spectat, caeli scrutantur plagas ("No one regards what is before his feet when searching out the regions of the sky") and was twice quoted by Cicero to this effect.